-- (1) A public service officer who is appointed to an office under this Act is entitled to retain all existing and accruing rights as if service in that office were a continuation of service as a public service officer. - (2) If the person stops holding the office for a reason other than misconduct, the person is entitled to be employed as a public service officer. - (3) The person is to be employed on the classification level and remuneration that the chief executive of the Public Service

-Commission or another entity prescribed under a regulation considers the person would have attained in the ordinary course of progression if the person had continued in employment as a public service officer.
+- (1) A public service officer who is appointed, under this Act, to an office is entitled to retain all existing and accruing rights as if service in that office were a continuation of service as a public service officer. - (2) If the person stops holding the office for a reason other than misconduct, the person is entitled to be employed as a public service officer. - (3) The person is to be employed on the classification level and remuneration that the chief executive of the Public Service Commission or another entity prescribed under a regulation considers the person would have attained in the ordinary course of progression if the person had continued in employment as a public service officer.

-80 Preservation of rights if person becomes public service officer
+80 Preservation of rights if person becomes public service officer ombudsman or acting inspector of detention services if the person is guilty of misconduct in the office.

-- (1) On the appointment of a person holding office under this Act as a public service officer, the person's service in the ombudsman office under this Act must be regarded as service as a public service officer. - (2) Subsection (1) does not apply to the ombudsman or acting ombudsman if the person is guilty of misconduct in office as ombudsman or acting ombudsman.
+- (1) On the appointment of a person holding office under this Act as a public service officer, the person's service in the ombudsman office must be regarded as service as a public service officer. - (2) Subsection (1) does not apply to a person holding office as the ombudsman, inspector of detention services, acting